 - Use an agent - typically, agents have access to better airfare deals.
 IVHQ works with a team of expert humanitarian flight agents to make the process of booking your volunteer trip easy and budget-friendly!
 Once you have registered for an IVHQ program, simply request a quote using the booking tool in your MyIVHQ Profile.

 Don’t forget travel insurance and medication/vaccinations, you’ll be glad you didn’t if you ever did run into trouble.
-All IVHQ programs require volunteers to be insured and we offer affordable volunteer travel insurance packages, thanks to World Nomads.
+All IVHQ programs require volunteers to be insured and we offer affordable volunteer travel insurance packages, thanks to CISI.
 As an IVHQ volunteer, you’ll also receive 24/7 support from our local team, so you know that you’ll be in safe hands.

 As online crowdfunding becomes an increasingly popular option, here are a few top tips to make sure your campaign stand above the rest: